 - A cold water supply.
-The water pressure must be between 0.137 y 0,82 MPa (1.4 and 8.2 bar or 20 and 120 PSI) on models without a water filter and between 0.275 and 0.82 MPa (2.8 and 8.2 bar or 40 and 120 PSI on models with a water filter. - · Power drill. - 1/2" or adjustable wrench. - Straight- and Phillipsblade screwdriver. - Two 1/4" outer diameter compression nuts and 2 ferrules (sleeves) to connect the copper tubing to the shutoff valve and the refrigerator water valve. - If your existing copper water line has a flared fitting at the end, you will need an adapter (available at plumbing supply stores) to
+The water pressure must be between 20 and 120 PSI or 0.137 and 0.82 MPa on models without a water filter and between 40 and 120 PSI or 0.275 and 0.82 MPa on models with a water filter. - · Power drill, - 1/2" or adjustable wrench. - Straight- and Phillipsblade screwdriver - Two 1/4" outer diameter compression nuts and 2 ferrules (sleeves) to connect the copper tubing to the shu toff valve and the refrigerator water valve. - If your existing copper water line has a flared fitting at the end, you will need an adapter (available at plumbing supply stores) to